 The risks depend on the type of spinal surgery.
+These may include:

-• Infection: There is always a risk of infection when having surgery.
+• Infection.
+There is always a risk of infection when having surgery.
 This can be of the wound, more deeply or of the inserted metal work.

-• Developing blood clots in the legs or lungs which is why mobilisation as soon as possible after surgery is important
+• Developing blood clots in the legs or lungs which is why mobilisation as soon as possible after surgery is important.

 • Damage to nerves.
 All surgery of the spine has a risk of damaging nerves.
 This can be minor or major.